 Hyperbole, as a literary technique, is defined as an intentionally exaggerated description, comparison, or exclamation meant to further the writer’s important themes or make a specific impact on a reader.
 More often than not, in literature when used as a figure of speech, a hyperbolic statement is not meant to be taken literally.
 It is there for emphasis only.

 The word itself originates from the Ancient Greek ‘huperbolḗ’.
-It is a device present in rhetoric, oratory and poetry.
+It is a device present in rhetoric, oratory, and poetry.
 The former, rhetoric, is the art of persuasion that studies the capacity of a writer or speaker to persuade/motivate audiences.
 In this context, hyperbole is sometimes seen in definitions along with the word “auxesis,” meaning “growth”.
 This word is connected to rhetorical analysis and can refer to a number of different ways of growing an argument.
-For example, a hyperbolic statement, a climax, or a repetition of arguments, known as amplificatio.
+For example, a hyperbolic statement, a climax, or a repetition of arguments, known as amplification.

 Hyperbole in Common Speech

 Sometimes hyperbolic statements are obvious and when used, strike the listener as unusual.
 But, more often than not, hyperbole crops up in common speech without the speaker or listener noticing.
 For example, if someone says “I could sleep for days” or “I’m starving”.
 These phrases, when analyzed, are obvious exaggerations of the truth.
 But, they are used in order to make a larger point.
 If someone said “I could sleep for 8 hours” rather than “day,” the impact of the statement is greatly decreased.